httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

 When a client receives an HTTP response containing `Accept-CH`, that indicates that the origin opts-in to receive the indicated request header fields for subsequent same-origin requests.
 The opt-in MUST be ignored if delivered over non-secure transport (using a scheme different from HTTPS).
-It SHOULD be persisted and bound to the origin to enable delivery of Client Hints on subsequent requests to the server's origin.
+It SHOULD be persisted and bound to the origin to enable delivery of Client Hints on subsequent requests to the server's origin, for the duration of the user's session (as defined by the client).
+An opt-in overrides previous persisted opt-in values and SHOULD be persisted in its stead.

-Based on the Accept-CH example above, which is received in response to a user agent navigating to "https://example.com", and delivered over a secure transport, a user agent will have to persist an Accept-CH preference bound to "https://example.com".
+Based on the Accept-CH example above, which is received in response to a client navigating to "https://example.com", and delivered over a secure transport, a client will have to persist an Accept-CH preference bound to "https://example.com".
-It will then use it for user agent navigations to e.g. "https://example.com/foobar.html", but not to e.g. "https://foobar.example.com/".
+It will then use it for navigations to e.g. "https://example.com/foobar.html", but not to e.g. "https://foobar.example.com/".
 It will similarly use the preference for any same-origin resource requests (e.g. to "https://example.com/image.jpg") initiated by the page constructed from the navigation's response, but not to cross-origin resource requests (e.g. "https://thirdparty.com/resource.js").
 This preference will not extend to resource requests initiated to "https://example.com" from other origins (e.g. from navigations to "https://other-example.com/").